richinfante/ison/readme.md

 **Warning: Mostly stable.
 Should not be relied on for production use yet.**

-A better object notation with Date and custom types support, and _JSON compatibility_.
+A better object notation with Date and custom types support, Comments, and _JSON compatibility_.

-## Grammar
-The grammar is provided, written in `nearelyjs`.
-See: `grammar.ne`

 ## Supported Built-in Types
 - [x] String (and primitives)